kitkat248/kitkat248/README.md

 - 👋 Hi, I’m @kitkat248
 - 👀 I’m interested in cybercrime, cybersecurity and social justice.
-- 🌱 I’m currently learning python, french and cursing a cybersecurity's master degree.
+- 🌱 I’m currently learning python, french and studying a cybersecurity's master degree.
 - 💞️ I’m looking to collaborate with companies that share my big interest for the cybercrime and the cibersecurity stuff.
 - 📫 How to reach me on different social media: https://linktr.ee/giselaccastillo